 One Month of Expenses in Puerto Vallarta

 We use the fantastic app Trail Wallet to track our expenses and highly recommend it.
 It allows us to set a budget and input our expenses by category so they’re very easy to track.
-Since we spent the entire month of April in PV aside from an overnight stay in Bucerias, that’s the best month to show how much we spent.
-Here’s the breakdown:

 - Accommodation: $253 (one month’s rent in PV plus one night in Bucerias)